isomerpages/moe-ssrc/projects-awarded/thematic-grant/_posts/2025-05-09-post-Mitigating AI–Driven Information Disorder via a Fit–Based Framework.md

 and methodological frontiers by introducing a scalable, empirically validated framework for studying human–AI informational fit.
-It bridges the gap between behavioural sciences and technical AI design, offering new conceptual tools (e.g., vector-based fit metrics, adjusted confusion matrix for human classifiers) and analytical approaches (e.g., latent class fit archetypes, agent-based simulations) to the study of information disorder.
+It bridges the gap between behavioural sciences and technical AI design, offering new conceptual tools (e.g. vector-based fit metrics, adjusted confusion matrix for human classifiers) and analytical approaches (e.g. latent class fit archetypes, agent-based simulations) to the study of information disorder.
 Non-academically, it offers timely, evidence-based insights to guide national and regional policies on AI explainability, digital literacy, and media governance.</p>